Sitemap

 Men’s Mental Health Month Is here, But All You Did Was Hate Pride

-We need to talk about men 🌈
+We need to talk to men.

 Let’s be honest, you didn’t care when your best friend was depressed.
 You just care now because there’s glitter in your feed.